localstack/localstack/README.md

 ![LocalStack](https://i.imgsafe.org/fe38108cd6.png)

+**Please note: The main version of this repository is https://bitbucket.org/atlassian/localstack, please raise PRs against that repo.**

 *LocalStack* provides an easy-to-use test/mocking framework for developing Cloud applications.

 Currently, the focus is primarily on supporting the AWS cloud stack.